 8 Scenic Drives In New Hampshire That Are Downright Magical In The Fall

-When the apple cider flows like wine (don’t worry, it’s still juice) and the leaves change like…well, fall leaves, it’s just about the best time to take a road trip here in New Hampshire.
+When the apple cider flows like wine (don’t worry, it’s still juice) and the leaves change like…well, fall leaves, it’s just about the best time to take some fall drives in New Hampshire.
 With some of the best fall foliage views of any place in New England, it’s easy to see why the roads here are packed with traffic every year when autumn comes around.
-But, despite a little bit of traffic, we highly recommend hopping in the car for one of these New Hampshire fall foliage drives to enjoy nature’s best show when autumn colors are at their peak.
+But, despite a little bit of traffic, we highly recommend hopping in the car for one of these New Hampshire scenic drives to enjoy nature’s best show when autumn colors are at their peak.

-What are your favorite fall foliage views here in the Granite State?
+It must be a relief to have this resource! no more googling “scenic drives near me” for you!
+What are your favorite spots to see fall color in New Hampshire?
 We’re partial to the ones that are close to home, but we’re also always looking for new adventures, so feel free to share what you know!
 Not sure where to catch the best colors these days?
 You can find out when the leaves will change color in New Hampshire with this interactive fall foliage map!

 Things To Do In Fall In New Hampshire